ADD-SP/ngx_waf/docs/advance/variable.md

 ## `$waf_rule_details`

 If this request is blocked by this module, its value is the content of the specific rule triggered.
-If it is not blocked, its value is `'null'`.
+If it is not blocked, its value is `''`.